Fashion activism: 'Loud' vs 'quiet' activism

-As noted by scholars, such as Charles J. Thompson, fashion activism becomes especially visible in clashing opposites, such as where the red 'Make American Great Again' hats and the knitted 'Pussyhats' act as clashing socio-cultural markers of opposing political views.
+Charles J. Thompson states that fashion activism becomes especially visible in clashing opposites, such as where the red 'Make American Great Again' hats and the knitted 'Pussyhats' act as clashing socio-cultural markers of opposing political views.
 These two opposing hats could be an example of protest-driven and explicitly political forms of dressed activism.
 Other scholars have put emphasis on forms of fashion activism that highlights reflection, repair, self-care, and reconciliation, through the means of dress - what they call 'quiet activism'.
 This type of non-confrontational and constructive activism resonate with the general approach of craftivism, and the works of Sarah P. Corbett.

 Global tensions

 It is common to claim fashion activism as a Western phenomenon, even though it may take its most apparent form in expressing global tensions.
-Especially women's dress is heavily policed in countries such as Afgahnistan, Iran, Saudi-Arabia and Sudan, to name a few, and also in the US people have been brought to court for their choices of dress.
-As noted by acclaimed anti-colonial scholars such as Franz Fanon and Homi K. Bhabha, clothes are used to negotiate and resist occupation or colonial forces of assimilation as a form of hybridity.
+Especially women's dress is heavily policed in countries such as Afghanistan, Iran, Saudi Arabia and Sudan, to name a few, and also in the US people have been brought to court for their choices of dress.
+Franz Fanon and Homi K. Bhabha wrote that clothes are used to negotiate and resist occupation or colonial forces of assimilation as a form of hybridity.
 By wearing traditional dress populations challenge the formation of loyal colonial subjects.
 Wearing symbols of opposing sides in global conflicts is also a popular form of fashion activism, such as ethnic or religious insignia and army patches.
-Another example can be the Russian gymnast Ivan Kuliak who taped the letter “Z” to the front of his outfit in 2022 in support of the Russian side in the war in Ukraine.
+Another example can be the Russian gymnast Ivan Kuliak who taped the letter “Z” to the front of his outfit in 2022 in support of the Russian invasion of Ukraine.